-Maple Barbecue Salmon Skewers, slathered with sweet and spicy paleo barbecue sauce, will be the perfect addition to your end of summer cookouts.
+Maple Barbecue Salmon Skewers, slathered with homemade sweet and spicy paleo barbecue sauce, will be the perfect addition to your end of summer cookouts.

 A little over a year ago, Shawn and I ate at a tiny Latin American restaurant in Hell’s Kitchen called La Pulperia.
 I was feeling adventurous so I ordered the fish ribs.

 I started dreaming up salmon recipes and my mind wandered back to those fish ribs.
 I thought it would be fun to make rib-inspired salmon skewers with maple barbecue sauce.
 They ended up being a huge hit!

 I served them with grilled asparagus and Spanish rice.
 They’d also go great with potato salad.
-Or, keep things paleo and serve them with cauliflower rice or a double serving of grilled vegetables.
+You can keep things paleo and serve them with cauliflower rice or a double serving of grilled vegetables.